Notebook: Pete Carroll says Seahawks allowed to follow NFL guidelines for training camp

 But Carroll hinted there may be a chance that teams could report earlier to begin getting ready for camp saying it could be “like a little bit of a phase one” of what the team usually holds during the spring “getting us ready for football.”

-The league has consistently said it hopes to start camp on time so that the regular season can start on time, though there is a chance that two preseason games could be cancelled, allowing for just a two-game preseason.
+The league has consistently said it hopes to start camp on time so that the regular season can start on time, though there is a chance that two preseason games could be canceled, allowing for just a two-game preseason.

 Carroll said cutting the preseason “makes sense because of the time frame we are talking about.”